npm stats

 • languageModelPath: Path to the language model ONNX model.

 • lazySessionLoading: (optional) Boolean to defer ONNX session creation until first use.
-Defaults to true on iOS, false on all other platforms.
+Defaults to true on iOS and Android, false on all other platforms.

 4. Create the config obj